Astros vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has put up 27 hits with nine doubles, a home run and 11 walks.
-He has driven in 15 runs with one stolen base.
+- Ty France has 28 hits with nine doubles, a home run, 12 walks and 15 RBI.
+He's also stolen one base.

-- France has picked up at least one hit in two straight games.
-In his last five games he is batting .143 with two walks.
+- France enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .176 with two walks.

 France Recent Games